TABLE OF CONTENTS

 We’ve written an in-depth guide on whether you need ECC RAM or not, you can check it out here.

-If you’re running a higher-end workstation or server-grade hardware, then that’s an entirely different matter and you might need ECC RAM.
+If you’re running a higher-end workstation or server-grade hardware where error correction may make sense, then that’s an entirely different matter, and you might need ECC RAM.

 Using Memory (RAM) QVL Lists To Find Motherboard Compatibility